Campus-Advisors/campus-advisor-training-sgutierrez8c54/README.md

-# Welcome to Campus Advisor Training
+change# Welcome to Campus Advisor Training
 Welcome to Campus Advisor training.
 We’re so happy you’re here!

 In this training, you will be presented with a mix of video lessons and assignments.
 All videos and assignments can be found in this repository under their respective modules.